Bridget (Guilty Gear): Design

-Standing 5 ft 2 in (158 cm), Bridget is a feminine young girl with neck-length blonde hair that frames her face.
+Standing tall, Bridget is a feminine young girl with neck-length blonde hair that frames her face.
 As Ishiwatari developed her character he incorporated various ideas into the design, wanting to express her as "born unequal" in a similar manner to new character Dizzy, but at the same time someone that was happy despite the world assuming they were not.
 To this end he gave her an "immoral design" of a Catholic nun's outfit, coupled large metal handcuff was placed around her waist to indicate her capability of binding others.
 Crosses were used on her outfit, though instead of a religious symbol they were meant to represent femininity and her status between genders.
 The nun's habit was expanded into a cape behind her to obscure the visibility of her movements, though her feet were given a "bare" silhouette to compensate.
 In terms of personality, Ishiwatari wanted to illustrate Bridget as a comical character, wanting to deal with the life handed to her in a positive manner and show her parents the connections she had made with others.

 With the character's inclusion in Strive, Ishiwatari wanted to unify Bridget character design and outfit to give a sense of realism.
 Ishiwatari tried to avoid the disconnect a viewer would feel when seeing a character walk around in an outfit that cannot be considered normal clothing.
 One point in her design that he was particular about was the symbol on her head piece.
 Originally the male symbol ♂, he had clear intention of changing it to a transgender symbol ⚦ for Guilty Gear Strive.
 When drawing the roughs, where he had already drawn her with the transgender symbol, the person in charge of cleaning up the model sheets accidentally drew her with the old design's symbol, but this mistake was corrected.